TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          positive integer

    Description
-         Must point to the TEXT-object if these shadow-properties are not properties to a TEXT-object directly ("stand-alone-shadow").
-Then the shadow needs to know which TEXT-object it should be a shadow of!
+         Must point to the TEXT object if these shadow-properties are not properties to a TEXT object directly ("stand-alone-shadow").
+Then the shadow needs to know which TEXT object it should be a shadow of!

-         If - on the other hand - the shadow is a property to a text-object, this property is not needed.
+         If - on the other hand - the shadow is a property to a TEXT object, this property is not needed.